corda/corda-runtime-os/libs/messaging/message-bus/README.md

 It is not expected that this API will be implemented by anyone other than those specifically implementing a new underlying message bus infrastructure or maintaining existing ones.

+Instead, any dependencies should be declared on `libs:messaging:messaging`.